ismailza/M-Eventos/README.md

 ## Getting Started

-Follow these steps to set up and run the MEvents project:
+Follow these steps to set up and run the M-Eventos project:

 ### Frontend